folio-org/eureka-setup/eureka-cli/README.md

 #### Deploy the edge application

-- Edge application provides modules with an included mod-okapi-facade to work with the Edge API, Karate tests or with Mosaic integration
+- Edge application provides modules with an included mod-okapi-facade to work with the Edge API, Karate tests, or with Mosaic integration

 ```shell
 eureka-cli -c ./config.edge.yaml deployApplication